 Logically, I know this must happen all the time.

-Editors approach freelance travel writers to go on trips and travel writers being freelance and peripatetic can’t go on every single trip they’re offered.
+Editors approach freelance travel writers to go on trips and writers being freelance and peripatetic can’t go on every single trip they’re offered.

 I get that.
 But the people pleaser (and the I’d-like-to-write-for-that-publication person) in me did have a little foot stamping moment!